History of Computer Networks

 (a) Serial Data Transmission

-- A type of digital data communication in which sequential transmission of bits occurs over a single channel.
+- It is a type of digital data communication in which sequential transmission of bits occurs over a single channel.

 - It uses less processing power and has fewer chances for error.